tamimcse/video-streaming-mininet/README.md

-This Mininet scripts are used to evaluate NC-TCP, XCP and TCP Inigo for video streaming.
+Thses Mininet scripts are used to evaluate NC-TCP, XCP and TCP Inigo for video streaming.
 The details of the experiment will be found in the following research paper:

 MD Iftakharul Islam, Javed I Khan, "A Network-centric TCP for Interactive Video Delivery Networks (VDN)", IEEE ICNP, 2017.

 * mininet.sh : Creates a single bottlenek topology in Mininet.
 It simply calls 'router.py'.
 * router.py  : The actual mininet script that creates a single bottleneck topology described in the NC-TCP paper.
-It runs a video streaming source (`gst-streamer) on the source nodes and video streaming clients (`streaming.sh`) on the video streaming client nodes.
+It runs a video streaming source (`gst-streamer`) on the source nodes and video streaming clients (`streaming.sh`) on the video streaming client nodes.

 parkinglot.sh --- Creates a multiple bottlenek topology in Mininet.
 It internally uses parkinglot.py which contains the actual mininet script. parkinglot.py --- Mininet script that creates a parking lot topology described in the NC-TCP paper.
 It runs a video streaming source (gst-streamer) on the source nodes  and video streaming clients (streaming.sh) on the video streaming client nodes.